 Gem Reports and Labs

-In the last section of the gemstone guide, we took a look at Fancy Coloured Diamonds.
-This section of the Gemstone Guide explains in more detail about the variety and use of Diamond and Gemstone Reports and Certificates.
 When working with coloured gemstones and diamonds, today more than ever, it is important to be able to have the stones independently evaluated.
-Principally to tell you if the stones have undergone any treatments that may affect their value.
+Here is where the Principally to tell you if the stones have undergone any treatments that may affect their value.
 Naturally, as a jeweller or a retailer, one must protect against fraud and maintain a high quality stock.
 Consumers also frequently demand certificates and lab verifications of value points on stones, especially for larger or more expensive pieces.
 Thus, familiarity with the major laboratories and certificates issued is key for success.

 Laboratories generally use their own proprietary methods to evaluate stones.
 Some discrepancies do exist between lab ratings, especially on fine colour evaluation work.
 However, the top seven laboratories worldwide are currently in partnership on a Laboratory Manual Harmonisation Committee (LMHC), which aims to reduce differences and move toward a true international standard.
 These laboratories are: